liujiani0216/TSVM-MTL/README.md

-# TTR
+# TSVM-MTL
-Code for the paper "Low rank tensor train coefficent array estimation for tensor-on-tensor regression"
+Code for the paper "Low-Rank Multitask Learning based on Tensorized SVMs"

 ## Requirements

 The algorithms have been implemented in MATLAB and make extensive use of:

 MATLAB Tensor Toolbox 2.6 (http://www.sandia.gov/~tgkolda/TensorToolbox/)

-TT-Toolbox (TT=Tensor Train) Version 2.2 (https://github.com/oseledets/TT-Toolbox)

 ## Contents